-This year I got my act together and I’m here nearly three weeks in advance with all the vegan Thanksgiving deliciousness you can handle.
+This year I got my act together and I’m here with plenty of time to spare with all the vegan Thanksgiving deliciousness you can handle.

-I’ve got more Thanksgiving recipes on the way, and I’ll continue to add them throughout the month, so check back from time to time as you put your menu together.
+I’ve got more Thanksgiving recipes on the way, and I’ll continue to add them as the holiday approaches, so check back from time to time as you put your menu together.

 And to make this list easy to navigate, here’s an index!
 Click on any of the headings in the index to jump right to that section of the round-up.

 It wouldn’t be a party without some pre-dinner snacks!
 Keep your guests happy before the big meal with any of these vegan dips, cheeses and finger foods.

 Dips are always a crowd-pleaser!
 Keep it simple with some hummus, or go adventurous with a vegan cheese and some crackers or bread.

 These little nibbles are just as cute as they are delicious.